Clinical-Genomics/chanjo/docs/python-api.rst

   db = sql.ElementAdapter(sql_path, dialect="sqlite")
   bamFile = bam.CoverageAdapter(cov_path)

 That's it!
-You are now ready to start using `Chanjo`.
+You are now ready to start using **Chanjo**.

 Building skeleton DB
 ---------------------
-For this we really only need the :class:`CoverageAdapter`, but it works either way.
-We also need to grab a class from a `Chanjo` dependency: Elemental_.
+We also need to grab a class from a **Chanjo** Python dependency: Elemental_.
 Building on the example setup above:

 .. code-block:: python